background image

 One of the central questions in life is how to be in relationship and also be connected to ourselves, to balance the need for intimacy with the need for autonomy.
 It is this balancing act that couples therapy fundamentally addresses.

-If you are interested in booking a first session, please call me on 07877 453477.
+If you are interested in booking an initial session, please call me on 07877 453477.
 You can also e-mail me using the link at the top of the page.

 For more information on fees, click on practice details.